Community Mental Health Service

 - an access, assessment and brief intervention pathway

 - a care programme approach and intervention period

-The Access and Assessment Period lasts up to six weeks.
+The Access, Assessment and Brief Intervention Pathway lasts up to six weeks.
 During this time we make a full assessment of a person, followed by short term psychological intervention, supportive advice, transfer or signposting to support that appropriately meets their mental health needs.

 The Care Programme Approach & Intervention Period is for people who require a package of care interventions to help support them with their mental health needs, all delivered through an approach we call the Care Programme Approach.

 The Care Programme Approach (or CPA) is a package of care for people with mental health problems.
 You can read more about it on the national NHS website.